spooky-finn/papers/readme.md

 ### 7. Coexisting Exchange Platforms: Limit Order Books and Automated Market Makers

-More and more decentralized exchanges (DEXs) use Constant Function Market Makers (CFMMs)—simple algorithms that set trade prices.
-We study a model where a centralized exchange (CEX) and a DEX run side by side.
-Traders can be informed or uninformed and choose where to trade.
+A growing number of blockchain-based decentralized exchanges (DEX) have adopted Constant Function Market Makers (CFMMs)—a single-function algorithm to determine the execution price for a trade.
+We build a model of coexisting exchanges where a centralized exchange (CEX) with the traditional order-book mechanism operates in parallel with a DEX with the CFMM.

-First, we look at how adding a DEX with a CFMM affects liquidity and costs from informed trading (adverse selection).
-We find that the DEX can actually improve liquidity on the CEX.

-Next, we create a formula to measure profits for liquidity providers on the DEX when some traders have better information.
-Just like in traditional markets, informed traders hurt profits, but uninformed (noise) traders help.
-We then explore how market makers decide how much liquidity to provide to the CFMM.
+Traders are either informed or uninformed and endogenously choose their trading venue.
+We first investigate how the arrival of the CFMM affects an adverse selection cost for market makers and liquidity on both exchanges.
+Our result indicates that liquidity on the DEX has a positive spillover effect on CEX liquidity.
+Secondly, we derive a profit function for liquidity providers using the CFMM when there is an asymmetric information problem.
+As in the traditional market microstructure theory, informed trading imposes an adverse selection cost, while uninformed noise trading adds value to liquidity pools.
+We analyze the market makers’ equilibrium behavior and endogenize the amount of liquidity supplied via the CFMM.